-The Board recognises the need to keep balance with accountability, in creating and preserving shareholder value and achieving its corporate vision for the Company and its subsidiaries (the "Group").
+The Board recognises the need to maintain a balance of accountability in creating and preserving shareholder value and achieving its corporate vision for the Company and its subsidiaries (the "Group").

-This statement on the corporate governance practices of ValueMax describes the corporate governance policies practiced by ValueMax during the year ended 31 December 2014, with specific references made to each of the principles set out in the Code.
+This statement on the corporate governance practices of ValueMax describes the corporate governance policies practiced by ValueMax during the financial year ended 31 December 2015, with specific references made to each of the principles set out in the Code.